Systematic Failures in Collective Reasoning under Distributed Information in Multi-Agent LLMs: Hidden Profile Tasks for Multi-Agent LLMs

 \subsection{Task setup}

 We study collective reasoning under distributed information using tasks adapted from the \textit{Hidden Profile paradigm} in social psychology.
-In these tasks, no agent can identify the correct option from its local information alone, while the correct decision becomes attainable only once distributed information is pooled by multi-agent interaction through communication rounds.
+In these tasks, no agent can identify the correct option from its local information alone, while the correct decision becomes attainable only once distributed information is pooled by multi-agent interaction through multiple rounds of communication.
+The same coordination challenge arises across many real-world settings---medical diagnosis with multiple specialists~\cite{centola2023experimental}, incident response across distributed logs~\cite{cichonski2012computer}, and intelligence analysis with complementary partial evidence~\cite{crowther2014understanding}---where critical evidence is naturally scattered across team members.
+We adopt this paradigm as a principled choice for our setting: it directly targets reasoning over distributed information, provides a verifiable ground truth, and is well-established in decades of human studies---giving us confidence that diagnoses transfer to real-world settings, where ground truth is often ambiguous and coordination failures are difficult to attribute.

 Each task consists of a set of decision options and a collection of task-relevant facts.
 Under the \emph{Hidden Profile} condition, a subset of facts is shared among all agents, while the remaining facts are uniquely distributed across agents.
 The shared information is constructed to favor an incorrect option, whereas the unshared information—when combined—supports the correct one (Fig.~\ref{fig:teaser}).
 In contrast, under the \emph{Full Profile} condition, all agents receive the full set of task-relevant information, including the critical facts, from the outset.
 Agents are not informed whether their information differs from that of others.